dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The order of operations inside <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*> **does not** influence the behavior of routing with one exception. <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> automatically assign an order value to their endpoints based on the order they are invoked.
 This simulates long-time behavior of controllers without the routing system providing the same guarantees as older routing implementations.

-It's possible in the legacy implementation of routing to implement routing extensbility that has a dependency on the order in which *routes* are processed.
+It's possible in the legacy implementation of routing to implement routing extensbility that has a dependency on the order in which routes are processed.
 Endpoint routing in ASP.NET Core 3.0 and later:

-* Does **not** have a concept of *routes*.
+* Doesn't have a concept of routes.
-* Does **not** provide ordering guarantees, all endpoints are processed at once.
+* Doesn't provide ordering guarantees, all endpoints are processed at once.

 If you are stuck using the legacy routing system for this reason, [open a GitHub issue for assistance](https://github.com/dotnet/aspnetcore/issues).